singhprit/cs50-portfolio/README.md

-# 🎓 CS50 Portfolio - Priti Singh
+# 🎓 CS50 Computer Science Project Portfolio

 Welcome to my CS50 Portfolio!
-This repository showcases all the projects I completed as part of Harvard's CS50 course.
-Each project demonstrates different programming concepts and problem-solving techniques.
+My name is Priti Singh, and I completed this portfolio in Nov 2024.
+This repository showcases all the projects I completed as part of Harvard's CS50 course, demonstrating various programming concepts and problem-solving techniques.

 ---